DaveShepperd/expressions_with_symbols/README.md

 # expressions_with_symbols
-A simple example of an expression parser and symbol handler.
-The symbols can be handled with a balanced tree or a hash table or none at all.
+An example of an expression parser with optional symbol handlers.
+The symbols, if desired, can be handled with either a balanced tree or a hash table.

 The last project I worked on had a terrible expression parser.
 It had no operator precedence and a syntax error sent it into an infinite loop.